fertrig/address-book-exercise/README.md

 	* Routing handles person ids that do not exist
 1. The people list is an angular directive
 1. The person details are using an angular view
-1. There is a repository service that caches people data after it is first loaded.
-This service also makes sure that the server is only called once.
+1. There is a repository service that caches the list of people.
+Multiple views bind to the same list.
 1. There is an alphabetical service that handles the grouping of people per letter.
 1. Things left out due to time constraints:
   * Uglyfying and concat of js and css assets